Introducing Jennifer Taylor, MS, LMFT

 Establishing a trusting relationship with a client is essential.
 Both parties in a couple must feel that their feelings and experiences are understood and valued by the therapist.
 I embark on an intimate journey with a couple as they open up and recognize the underlying emotions that drive their problematic patterns.

 My interventions allow you to experience a different level of closeness, that is more valuable and meaningful.
 They allow couples to experience a feeling of deep intimacy once again.
+Emotionally-focused couples therapy is particularly useful for doing this.

 We all need and want the security and warmth experienced from being in a satisfying relationship.
 We all want to have a soft place to fall when we need it and a partner who we can turn to for comfort and support.
 I understand how relationships can endure and I understand the importance of acceptance and commitment.